nmshd/rust-crypto/cal_flutter_plugin/README.md

 * For Linux and Windows: CMake.
   * See the documentation in linux/CMakeLists.txt.
   * See the documentation in windows/CMakeLists.txt.

-## Binding to native code

-To use the native code, bindings in Dart are needed.
-To avoid writing these by hand, they are generated from the header file (`src/cal_flutter_plugin.h`) by `package:ffigen`.
-Regenerate the bindings by running `dart run ffigen --config ffigen.yaml`.

 ## Invoking native code